-While the properties of the PageRank are of primary importance it is also interesting to analyze the properties of the Google matrix G as a whole large matrix.
+While the properties of the PageRank vector are of primary importance, it is also interesting to analyze the properties of the Google matrix G as a whole large matrix.
 Such an analysis can help to establish links between the Google matrix and other fields of physics where large matrices play an important role.
-Among such fields we can mention the Random matrix theory [11] which finds applications for a description of spectra in complex many-body quantum systems and the Anderson localization which is an important physical phenomenon for an electron transport in disordered systems (see e.g. [12]).
-A transition from localized to delocalized eigenstates also can take place in networks of small world type (see [13, 14]).
-However, in the physical systems considered in [11, 12, 13, 14] all matrices are Hermitian with real eigenvalues while the Perron-Frobenius matrices have generally complex eigenvalues.
+Among such fields we can mention the random matrix theory [13] which finds applications in a description of spectra in complex many-body quantum systems and Anderson localization, which is an important physical phenomenon for electron transport in disordered systems (see, e.g., [14]).
+A transition from localized to delocalized eigenstates also can take place in networks of small world type (see [15,16]).
+However, in the physical systems considered in [13-16] all matrices are Hermitian with real eigenvalues, while the Perron-Frobenius matrices have generally complex eigenvalues.